Rockypocky77/ChancifySATPrep/sat9.md

 49. My advisor Professor Kim who specializes in bioethics helped me refine my research question.

 A) NO CHANGE
-B) My advisor, Professor Kim who specializes in bioethics, helped me refine my research question.
+B) My advisor, Professor Kim, who specializes in bioethics, helped me refine my research question.
 C) My advisor Professor Kim, who specializes in bioethics, helped me refine my research question.
-D) My advisor, Professor Kim, who specializes in bioethics, helped me refine my research question.
+D) My advisor, which specializes in bioethics, helped me refine my research question.

 50. The panel has evaluated each proposal carefully and will announce finalists tomorrow.

 A) NO CHANGE
 B) have evaluated
 C) are evaluating
-D) were evaluating
+D) have been evaluating

 51. Recent evidence from clinical trials suggest that the new treatment is effective.

 A) NO CHANGE
 B) Recent evidence from clinical trials suggests that the new treatment is effective.
 C) Recent evidence from clinical trials are suggesting that the new treatment is effective.
-D) Recent evidence from clinical trials have suggested that the new treatment is effective.
+D) Recent evidence from clinical trials have been suggesting that the new treatment is effective.

 52. Amphibians are sensitive indicators of environmental change. _______ frog populations often decline when wetlands are polluted.